Which tips ensure successful online interactions?

 While deciding how to deliver content and improve one’s technological skills may be the initial focus for many tutors who are transitioning from face-to-face to online teaching, once your classes are up and running you’ll soon turn your attention to the challenges of encouraging and monitoring online peer-to-peer and tutor-to-student interactions, particularly if you teach English for Academic Purposes (EAP).

 Online facetime platforms such as Teams, Zoom and Tencent have enabled the development of interaction patterns for educators that were not possible or commonplace in a traditional classroom.
-As setting up such interactions successfully can take a little preparation, this third and final lesson on the subject of online teaching offers some helpful advice for peer-to-peer and tutor-to-student interactions as well as guidance for giving feedback on course assessments.
+As setting up such interactions successfully can take a little preparation, this third and final chapter on the subject of online teaching offers some helpful advice for peer-to-peer and tutor-to-student interactions as well as guidance for giving feedback on course assessments.

 While it may be easy in a classroom to see whether or not students are collaborating and discussing ideas, doing so in an online environment can be more challenging for the tutor.
 Thankfully, many online platforms offer a number of helpful features that work very well to encourage interaction between students, some of which may even create a stronger sense of control and ownership of their learning.
 We’ve included some ideas below for how to achieve this most effectively: